botpress/botpress/README.md

 - A graphical interface (available in the left panel).
 This makes configuration easy and convenient.
 You don't need to know about coding to use the graphical interface.
 - Features via APIs.
 Each module has a detailed documentation on how to use their API.

-There are not a lot of modules yet, we count on the community to develop many useful ones!
-Please [get in touch with us](https://slack.botpress.io) if you would like to develop modules but you are not sure on how to get started.

 ### Coding to add features

 As the number of modules increase, we expect that the amount of code you'll need to write will lower everyday.
 Developers can add code directly in the bot (i.e. `index.js`) and access the core and modules features.
 For example, if you wish to respond to a `GETTING_STARTED` event on Facebook Messenger, you might code something along these lines: